Class Schedules and Catalog Background Image

 Course Typically Offered: Fall, Spring

 Designed for students majoring in mathematics or computer science, this course introduces discrete mathematics, including logic, methods of proof, number theory, sets, counting, discrete probability, relations, recursion, recurrence relations, Boolean algebras, graphs, trees, and networks.
-As an honors course, it offers an enriched experience for highly motivated students to analyze applications of formal logic to mathematics, other sciences, and everyday life.
+As an honors course, it provides students with the opportunity to analyze applications of formal logic to mathematics, other sciences, and everyday life.
 Topics are illustrated with applications to computer science, including design and analysis of complexity of algorithms, undecidability, program correctness, and digital logic design.
 UC Credit Limitation: Credit for MATH 226 or MATH 226H.

 MATH 260: Calculus and Analytic Geometry III